 Keep in mind that the constant grade up doesn’t give you a lot of chances to recover or take a rest so you should make a steady effort up the mountain.
 Don’t take off too hard.
 This way you won’t find yourself struggling during the last few miles of the route.

 The slope and the distance on this mountain have been compared to the Alpe D’Huez in the French Alps.
 You’ll be able to experience a European type of mountain climb right here at home.
+So be sure to practice climbing properly and use a well-thought-through pacing strategy.

 You’ll want to be sure to bring along a bag of warm clothes that you can put on once you reach the summit.
 There is a drastic difference in temperature between the bottom and the top.
-For your convenience there is a bag truck you can use if you’re racing in the Whiteface Mountain Hillclimb and it will transport your bags to the peak for you.
+For your convenience, there is a big truck you can use if you’re racing in the Whiteface Mountain Hillclimb and it will transport your bags to the peak for you.
 It’s hard enough just getting your bike to the peak so this is a welcome service.

 Once you pass the toll booth take a look around for the Taylor and Franklin Falls Ponds that will be just to your north and during your ride take a peek to see Lake Placid through the forest breaks.
 Enjoy the countryside as you follow the route.
 It is incredible!

-You won’t have to worry about a lot of traffic here especially on weekdays and it is one of the best cycle- friendly routes in New England.
+You won’t have to worry about a lot of traffic here especially on weekdays and it is one of the best cycle-friendly routes in New England.
 You’ll see a lot of signs asking motorists to share the road making this a safe ride to the top and then back down again.

 The Ride down Is the Ultimate Reward